 The Senior Loan is repayable in twelve equal semi-annual installments.
 The first repayment of \$1.7 million was made March 31, 2015 and a further \$2.1 million was made September 2015.
 In Q1 2016, \$7.6 million of the Senior Loan, including interest, was repaid from proceeds of the sale of Ukraine and a \$1.7 million scheduled semi-annual installment was paid.
-As at March 31, 2016, the principle outstanding under the Senior Loan was \$12.1 million.

 The Company will apply 40% of its Excess Cash from Tunisia toward early repayment of the Senior Loan facility outstanding with EBRD.
 Excess Cash is defined as the Operating Cash Flow from Serinus' Tunisia subsidiary, less debt repayments and service costs arising from all senior debt on the Tunisia assets and the Romanian debt, less capital expenditures, plus any new debt disbursement on the Tunisian debt.
 In the event that pre-payments are made on the Romanian loan in any given year, the repayment from Tunisia shall drop to 25% of Excess Cash.
 No pre-payment fees are applicable to the accelerated payments described above.
-Subsequent to quarter end, a repayment has been made under this provision of the loan agreement, relating to excess cash generated in 2015, for \$3.4 million.
+In Q2 2016, a repayment was made under this provision of the loan agreement, relating to excess cash generated in 2015, for \$3.4 million.
+As at June 30, 2016, the principle outstanding under the Senior Loan was \$8.7 million.